 These cabins are located on both sides of the resort.
 The first section of them can be seen from the water when you arrive back from Magic Kingdom via boat transportation.

-I don’t know about you, but I’m not for sure how much time I’d spend in the parks if I were staying in a cabin.
+I don’t know about you, but I’m not sure how much time I’d spend in the parks if I were staying in a cabin.

 Since we are on the topic of the boats at the Wilderness Lodge, I wanted to go over the different transportation options you can expect.
 Disney’s bus service is the main form of transportation available.
 The buses travel back and forth daily to the following destinations: